Writing for the IGC blog

 - Articles have more impact if the author clearly spells out the key argument or ‘hook’ at the introduction and conclusion of the piece.

-- The Ideas for Growth audience is international so local knowledge should not be assumed.
+- The IGC blog’s audience is international so local knowledge should not be assumed.
 Please use British English spelling, for example –ise/-ising/-isation rather than –ize/-izing/-ization.

 - References, if necessary, should be included as embedded hyperlinks or, if hyperlinks are not possible, as endnotes.

-More information on writing for Ideas for Growth can be found in the downloadable IGC Style Guide below:
+More information on writing for the IGC blog can be found in the downloadable IGC Style Guide below: